ported-pw/ported-pw.github.io/_posts/2016-05-08-Recovering-data-from-a-dead-Buffalo-NAS.md

 There are tutorials on how to fix single uncorrectable sectors by zeroing them out with `dd`, but 96 are *way* too many.
 Seeing the 64800 reallocated sectors, the hard drive probably ran out of spare sectors.
 I decided to crap that drive.

 But what happened to the NAS itself?
 The truth is, I don't know.
 Maybe it didn't want to boot with all the drive errors, but considering that it doesn't run SMART tests, I would rather bet on it crapping it's pants at the same time as the hard drive.

-I decided that that NAS was way too unreliable anyway, so I didn't bother to find out exactly what happened.
-How I want to avoid it?
-By building my own NAS.